 In this article, we will discuss some of the important lookup function in excel and also how to create a lookup table in excel.
 Important lookup functions are VLOOKUP & HLOOKUP, V stands for Vertical Lookup, and H stands for Horizontal Lookup.
 We have the function called LOOKUP as well to look for the data in the table.

-Using these lookup functions we can fetch the available data’s other information form different worksheets as well as from different workbooks.
+Using these lookup functions, we can fetch the available data’s other information from different worksheets as well as from different workbooks.

 #1 – Create a Lookup Table Using VLOOKUP Function